nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 The sequence diagram above illustrates the flow for the `/accept` command.
 Similar flows apply for `/reject` and `/pending`.

 `AddressBookParser` first obtains the index from the user's input.
-`AddressBookParser` ensures that there is only one keyword found, which is a number.
-If no valid keyword is found, `AddressBookParser` throws a `ParseException`.
+`AddressBookParser` ensures that there is only one parameter found, which is a number.
+If no valid parameter is found, `AddressBookParser` throws a `ParseException`.
 Otherwise, it creates a new instance of `StatusCommand` based on the user input, with the `StatusCommand` containing the target index and specified status.

-Upon execution, `StatusCommand` retrieves the internship application to be updated and calls `model::setItem` to update the status within the list.
+Upon execution, `StatusCommand` retrieves the internship application to be updated and calls `m::setItem` to update the status within the list.
 > **_NOTE:_** The sequence diagram shows a simplified execution of the StatusCommand.

 <br></br>